What makes your photography different?

 I’ve heard it more times than I can count from other photographers (and some very experienced ones): “my card failed and I lost an entire hour of images.”

-The reason we don’t lose imagery is because of the meticulous workflow behind every shoot.
+When working with high profile clients in critical situations, I can not afford to take the slightest risk of losing one single image, and over the years, it has become second nature to use the same workflow on every shoot.
+The reason we don’t lose imagery is because of this meticulous workflow.
 I continually rotate and shoot with three cameras on me.
-Almost all situations are covered with multiple images on multiple cards and cameras.
+All situations are covered with multiple images on multiple cards and cameras.

 Critical photography is also captured by second shooters.